paulatealonso/paulatealonso/README.md

 ###

-🔭 I’m currently working on **Amadeus IT Gruop** and also studying a degree in Multiplatform Application Development
+🔭 I’m currently working on **Amadeus IT Group** and also studying a degree in Multiplatform Application Development

 ###